douglasdcm/caqui/README.md

 @mark.asyncio
 async def test_object_to_string(setup_environment: AsyncPage):
     page = setup_environment
-    element_string = synchronous.find_element(
-        page.remote, page.session, By.XPATH, "//button"
+    element_string = synchronous.find_element(page.remote, page.session, By.XPATH, "//button")
-    )
     element = await page.find_element(locator=By.XPATH, value="//button")
     assert str(element) == element_string

 ```

 # Driver as a server
-In case you are using Appium, Winium or other driver not started by the library, just start the driver as server
+In case you are using Appium, Winium or other driver not started by the library, just start the driver as a server.

 For example.
 Download the same [ChromeDriver](https://chromepage.chromium.org/downloads) version as your installed Chrome and start the Driver as a server using the port "9999"